redger/chronos/README.md

-A JavaScript implementation of the algorithms described in
+A JavaScript implementation of the algorithms described in:

     Edward M. Reingold and Nachum Dershowitz
     Calendrical Calculations